 [H1] Context Dependent Hypothesis Test

 Chapters 6 and 7 discussed methods of hypothesis testing.
 There we saw how analysts can test whether a sample mean comes from a distribution with a mean or a particular rate.
 We just argued that we can also do so in a regression equation.
 The logistic or the multivariate regressions provide alternative ways of doing the same test, but surprisingly, the results are different.
 This is alarming.
 Statisticians expect different methods to lead to the same conclusion.
-So it is important to understand why tests of coefficients in a regression will lead to a result that different from simply testing the same hypothesis from the distribution of the variable.
+So it is important to understand why tests of coefficients in a regression will lead to a result that is different from simply testing the same hypothesis from the distribution of the variable.

 When testing the coefficients of a predictor in regression, we are testing the hypothesis in the context of other variables and events.
 Multicollinearity among the predictors leads to each predictor affecting the coefficient of other predictors.
 In predicting participation in the MFH program, the coefficient for bowel incontinence is not statistically significant (see exhibit 12.2).
 If we look only at this variable, we might find that MFHs and nursing home programs could differ significantly.
-The test of the coefficient of the predictor in a model will commonly lead to conclusions that differ from test of the distribution of the predictor outside the model.
+The test of the coefficient of the predictor in a model will commonly lead to conclusions that differ from the test of the distribution of the predictor outside the model.

 This discrepancy raises a problem with interpreting contradictory findings.
 What can we conclude when two different tests of the same concept have different results?
 The obvious answer is that the right solution depends on how we ask the question.
 In regression, we are testing the hypothesis in the context of other variables.
 In a comparison of distributions, we are not.
 If context matters, and it often does, we should test the hypothesis using regression models.

-In real life, we are almost always interested testing a hypothesis within a particular context.
-For example, if we want to test whether teaching patients on discharge about their symptoms (e.g., by having the nurse call them on the phone) reduces readmission, we want to know if a context of other variables that also affect readmissions (e.g., severity of the patient’s illness on admission, level of patients’ cognition, caregiver’s prior knowledge).
+In real life, we are almost always interested in testing a hypothesis within a particular context.
+For example, if we want to test whether teaching patients on discharge about their symptoms (e.g., by having the nurse call them on the phone) reduces readmission, we want to know if the context of other variables also affects readmissions (e.g., severity of the patient’s illness on admission, level of patients’ cognition, caregiver’s prior knowledge).

 If they want to test the hypothesis in context, the analyst concentrates on the coefficient for patient education in a regression equation.
 However, if context doesn’t matter, hypotheses should be tested by comparing distributions.
 Managers almost always pose questions for which context matters.